Hurt in a Car? Call HHR!

 Under Pennsylvania law, you have two years from the date of the accident to file a lawsuit for both personal injury and property damage.
-After this period, you cannot file a lawsuit.
+After, you cannot file a lawsuit.
 It is important to keep in mind that it takes time for attorneys to develop a strong case on your behalf.
 For that reason, you should present your claim to an attorney as soon as possible.
 Some studies have found that those who hire an injury lawyer receive an average of three times the compensation paid to individuals who are not represented.

 How Much Does a Car Accident Lawyer Cost?

 At HHR, we offer contingency fees.
 This means our clients pay nothing upfront unless we win.
 We get paid a percentage of the money you receive from your car accident settlement or jury verdict.
 Win or lose, our firm covers all the upfront cost of litigation, including investigating your case, getting expert witnesses for your trial, taking depositions of the witnesses, and so on.

 How Much Is My Car Accident Claim Worth?

 How much your case is worth will depend on the type of injuries you have sustained, the type of treatment you received, and whether you’ll make a full recovery, along with other related expenses.
 In most cases, we can't tell our clients how much their case is worth until we finish investigating.
 Ultimately, your case is worth what your attorney can negotiate with the insurance company or the amount of cash award granted by a judge or jury.
 That’s why having an experienced attorney with a strong track record is vital.
 Our team can review your case in detail to arrive at a figure that we believe the insurance company should pay to compensate you for your present and future medical care, lost income, and other losses.